AritraBiswas/Taskscheduler-and-Crontab-with-R/Taskscheduler-and-Crontab-with-R-Pres.md

 Save this file as a .bat file.
 Here it is saved as systime.bat.
 To check whether this .bat file is working properly or not, one may simply click on the .bat file.
 This should execute the R script from command prompt and generate a .csv and a .Rout file.
 The.csv file should contain the system time of execution of the R script and .Rout file should contain all the text printed out in R terminal.
 This may be useful to diagnose error if there is any.

+Save .bat file:
 ========================================================
 Here the path __`"C:\Users\Aritra\systime.R"`__ is the location of my script, this path must be change with the file location of your r script.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/5.jpg)

+Select task in task scheduler:
 ========================================================

 In task scheduler, __Browse the .bat file__ in the field of Program Script.
 Click Next.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/6.jpg)

+Create basic task:
 ========================================================

 __Check in Open the Properties dialog__.
 Click on Finish.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/7.jpg)

+Grant administrator privileges:
 ========================================================
 Under General tab, __check in Run with highest priviliges__.

+Using sudo (in Linux) or running with highest privilege (in windows) is important in this case because it will allow r script to write data.
+If highest privilege is not grander saving the data file may be disrupted.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/8.jpg)

+Edit task setting:
 ========================================================
 __Change and shift to Triggers tab.
 Select task and click on edit.__

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/9.jpg)

+Edit trigger:
 ========================================================
 Check in Repeat task every and select duration.
 When you click on a time lag then you can simply change the value from keyboard.
 This will enable to execute task at and given time.
 Further options such as Expire can be edited if required.
 If not, simply click on OK.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/10.jpg)

+Layout of .csv file:
 ========================================================
 This .csv file will be generated in the directory of r script.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/11.jpg)

+Layout of .Rout file:
 ========================================================
 This .Rout file will be generated in the same directory.
 This will contain all the text printed in the R terminal.